Marketers have spoiled it.

 Plan, don’t roam

-Considering the fact that you’re going to spend quite a lot of time before the payback time, you will want to be able to measure how much guest blogging will cost you in terms of time and effort.
+Considering the fact that you’re going to spend quite a lot of time before the paycheck time, you will want to be able to measure how much guest blogging will cost you in terms of time and effort.

 Do make a guest blogging long-term strategy and break it into a few short-term ones.
 For example, in the first three months, you could aim to expand your audience by finding and reaching out to 30 relevant websites/blogs – and getting published at least once.
 Strategy means knowing your goals and identifying the means to achieve them.